Bidaya0/gbatect/README.md

+:warning: The project is archived because the upstream has stopped maintenance.

 # gbatect

 gbatect is a tool help users adopt [batect](https://github.com/batect/batect) , a Build And Testing Environments as Code Tool , use exists [docker-compose](https://docs.docker.com/compose/) configurations.